Virago Press: History

 In 1982, Virago became a wholly owned subsidiary of the Chatto, Virago, Bodley Head, and Cape Group (CVBC), but in 1987 Callil, Lennie Goodings, Ursula Owen, Alexandra Pringle, and Harriet Spicer put together a management buy-out from CVBC, then owned by Random House, USA.
 The buy-out was financed by Rothschild Ventures and Robert Gavron.
-Random House UK kept a ten per cent stake in the company, and continued to handle sales and distribution.
-In 1993 Rothschild Ventures sold their shares to the directors and Gavron, who thus became the largest single shareholder.
+Random House UK kept a ten percent stake in the company, and continued to handle sales and distribution.
+In 1993, Rothschild Ventures sold their shares to the directors and Gavron, who thus became the largest single shareholder.

-After a downturn in the market forced a reduction in activity, the board decided to sell the company to Little, Brown, of which Virago became an imprint in 1996 (with Lennie Goodings as Publisher and Sally Abbey as Senior Editor).
-The sale to Little Brown, a large company owned by the telecommunications giant Time Warner, was met with negative publicity and raised questions about the future of feminist publishing houses.
-In 2006, Virago's parent company became part of publishing group Hachette Livre.
+After a downturn in the market forced a reduction in activity, the board decided to sell the company to Little, Brown, of which Virago became an imprint in 1996 (with Lennie Goodings as publisher and Sally Abbey as senior editor).
+The sale to Little, Brown, a large company owned by the telecommunications giant Time Warner, was met with negative publicity and raised questions about the future of feminist publishing houses.
+In 2006, Little, Brown, Virago's parent company, became part of publishing group Hachette Livre.
 Lennie Goodings remains as editor and publisher.

 Legacy

-In 2008 the British Library acquired the Virago Press Archive consisting of organisational papers, author/editor files, publicity materials and photographs.
+In 2008, the British Library acquired the Virago Press archive, consisting of organisational papers, author/editor files, publicity materials and photographs.

 Virago was the subject of an hour-long BBC Four television documentary, Virago: Changing the World One Page at a Time, that was first broadcast in October 2016.